Omniscan MRI Contrast Agent Lawyers Are No Longer Reviewing New Cases

 The rare disorder, Nephrogenic Fibrosing Dermopathy, also known as Nephrogenic Systemic Fibrosis (NFD/NFS), leads to widespread areas of tight, rigid skin which severely restricts movement of the joints.
 It can also involve scarring to internal organs and could ultimately lead to death.

-Omniscan lawsuits are being investigated for those with known kidney problems who received the gadodiamide injection and suffer from this disabling disease as a side effect of the contrast dye.
+Omniscan lawsuits were previously investigated for those with known kidney problems who received the gadodiamide injection and suffer from this disabling disease as a side effect of the contrast dye.
+New cases are no longer being pursued by our law firm.

-GE settlement benefits are being pursued as a result of their failure to warn about the risk of developing this devastating condition.
+GE settlement benefits were pursued as a result of their failure to warn about the risk of developing this devastating condition.

 OMNISCAN GADODIAMIDE SIDE EFFECTS